yusaka39/easy-slackbot/README.md

     @HandlerFunction("""^plus\s+(\d+)\s+(\d+)""")
     fun plus(@GroupParam(1) a: Int /* String will be converted automatically */, @GroupParam(2) b: Int) =
         PostAction(this.receivedMessage.channel, "${ a + b }")

+    // The bot says "Are you still working?
+Would you like to take a nap?" every 00:00 UTC
+    @get:RunWithInterval(0, 0, "UTC", 24, TimeUnit.HOURS)
+    val takeANap = PostWithChannelNameAction("general", "Are you still working?
+Would you like to take a nap?")
 }
 ```